 In the above discussion, I illustrated both uses of variables:

-In the equation "x + 2 = 5", x can only have a value of 3.
+In the equation "x + 2 = 5" in the first example above, x can only have a value of 3.
 The statement (the equation) is not true for any other value.
 That is to say, the value of x is "fixed"; we just have to figure out what that fixed value is.
 In this context (that is, when the variable "holds" a fixed value that you can find by solving), the variable may also be called "the unknown".

-On the other hand, in the equation "C = 2πr", the radius r can be any non-negative number we choose — we get to pick! — and then we get to figure out what the circumference C is.
+On the other hand, in the equation "C = 2πr" in the second example above, the radius r can be any non-negative number we choose — we get to pick! — and then we get to figure out what the circumference C is.
 We got to put the value in ourselves.

 In this context (that is, where you get to plug a value into one letter, and then can find the value for another letter), the variable whose value you pick (in this case, the r) is called the "independent" variable, because you, independently of others, got to pick the value; and the variable for which you can then find the value (in this case, the C) is called the "dependent" variable, because its value was entirely dependent upon what you picked for the value of r.